 Wence’s 1922 Oak Park Blvd.
 Pleasant Hill (925) 566-8971.

 This restaurant is a couple of doors down from Kobe Japan on Oak Park in Pleasant Hill.
-It has become one of my go to places in the area.
+It has become one of my go-to places in the area.
 Everything this place offers diners is unique, freshly made, beautifully served, and provides excellent value.
 I try to order different things each time I go there to experience all they offer.
 The style of food at Wence’s could be termed gourmet café-diner food.
-They offer a large variety of items from cooked to order burgers (medium-rare-rare please) to astounding high end sea food dishes.
+They offer a large variety of items from cooked to order burgers (medium-rare-rare please) to astounding high-end seafood dishes.
 One evening they offered fresh shucked $ 1.00 Pacific oysters with sauces that were to die for.
-A house specialty is homemade adult macaroni and cheese baked in its own caste iron skillet made with 3 cheeses with panko bread crumbs on top.
+A house specialty is homemade adult macaroni and cheese baked in its own cast iron skillet made with three kinds of cheese with panko breadcrumbs on top.
 They also offer a lobster variety, delicious.
 Wence’s Cobb salad is a work of art.
 Their Shrimp Louie’s are of Fisherman’s Wharf quality.
 Complete with cocktails and a reasonable wine list, it all factors in for making Wence’s one of the best local restaurants regardless of price.

-There are many really good Mexican Restaurants all over Concord, Walnut Creek, and Pleasant hill.
-In general, the enchiladas, burritos, and taco’s they serve tend to be similar However, my favorite place to go is El Molino just off Monument at Regent in Concord.
+There are many really good Mexican restaurants all over Concord, Walnut Creek, and Pleasant Hill.
+In general, the enchiladas, burritos, and taco’s they serve tend to be similar.
+However, my favorite place to go is El Molino just off Monument at Regent in Concord.
 They have a very small menu but almost everything they serve is better than their capable competitors.
-The tacos are served on corn tortillas they make in house.
+The tacos are served with corn tortillas they make in-house.
 The meat is fresh and never of the steam table variety that has been sitting around for long.
 I especially like their carnitas taco’s that are served with hot sauce, cilantro, and onions.
-This fare reminds me of food served in Rosarita Beach in Baja and La Tacarita in San Francisco.
+This fare reminds me of food served in Rosarita Beach in Baja.
 But this is not all.
-El Molino serves homemade papusas stuffed with cheese, meat, and/or beans.
+El Molino serves homemade pupusas stuffed with cheese, meat, and/or beans.
 This El Salvadorian staple is served hot with a pungent Cole slaw and red pepper sauce and is a meal in itself.
-El Molino also specializes in Sopes which are a tostada like dish only a foundation of a thick masa mixture is used to hold in the toppings.
+El Molino also specializes in Sopes which are a tostada-like dish only a foundation of a thick masa mixture is used to hold in the toppings.
 Another specialty of El Molino is their fruit drinks which are concocted using fresh ingredients.
-Their bionocos which is a fresh fruit cocktail with coconut flakes, granola, cream, and a combination of apples, papaya, strawberries, banana, raisons, and whatever is in season, can be considered kid and adult friendly.
+Their broncos which are a fresh fruit cocktail with coconut flakes, granola, cream, and a combination of apples, papaya, strawberries, banana, raisins, and whatever is in season, can be considered kid and adult friendly.

 Rocco’s Ristorante & Pizzeria 2909 Ygnacio Valley Road, Walnut Creek 925) 947-6105